How to Use This Calculator

 While Ra is the most commonly used surface roughness parameter, several others provide more specific information about the surface profile.

-• Rz (Mean Roughness Depth): Often approximated as Rz ≈ 4 × Ra for theoretical turning, Rz measures the average of the maximum peak-to-valley heights from several sampling lengths.
-It's more sensitive to outliers (deep valleys or high peaks) than Ra.
+Rz ≈ 4 × Rafor theoretical turning, Rz measures the average of the maximum peak-to-valley heights from several sampling lengths.
+It's more sensitive to outliers (deep valleys or high peaks) than Ra. - Rq (Root Mean Square Roughness):

-• Rt (Total Height of the Roughness Profile): Rt is the maximum peak-to-valley height over the entire evaluation length.
+Rqis the root mean square average of the profile deviations from the mean line.
+It's often used in research and provides a statistical measure of roughness, typically slightly higher than Ra (Rq ≈ 1.25 × Ra). - Rt (Total Height of the Roughness Profile): Rt is the maximum peak-to-valley height over the entire evaluation length.
 It represents the absolute maximum deviation and is crucial for applications sensitive to extreme surface features, such as sealing surfaces.

-The choice of parameter depends heavily on the functional requirements of the surface.
 For example, Ra is good for general wear, but Rz or Rt might be preferred for sealing applications where peak heights are critical.

 Frequently Asked Questions